DanielSoutoV/metabarcoding/README.md

 To follow this pipeline, go through the scripts in order 01 - 02 - 03 etc.

-NOTE 1: script 01 is meant for information purposes only.
+NOTE 1: SCRIPT 01 IS FOR INFORMATION PURPOSES ONLY.
 You should not re-run these scripts as you will overwrite the existing files (which have already been merged and cleaned).

 NOTE 2: Most critical merging/cleaning steps, however, for the metabarcoding data a very meticulous process was later done in excel where 'arbitrarily' I had to decide which species was that BIN associated to, for BINs with more than one species name.
 This happened much more frequently than I would hope, but its a consequence of BOLD.
 As a general rule, I used the first species name for that BIN, wich normally corresponds to the name of first database which the barcodes were compared against (in this case, DS-BCIARTH; look at params.doc).